- Compare and contrast the development and character of the French and Dutch colonies in North America

 After Jacques Cartier’s voyages of discovery in the 1530s, France showed little interest in creating permanent colonies in North America until the early 1600s, when Samuel de Champlain established Quebec as a French fur-trading outpost.
 Although the fur trade was lucrative, the French saw Canada as an inhospitable frozen wasteland, and by 1640, fewer than four hundred settlers had made their home there.
 The sparse French presence meant that colonists depended on the local native Algonquian people; without them, the French would have perished.
 French fishermen, explorers, and fur traders made extensive contact with the Algonquian.
 The Algonquian, in turn, tolerated the French because the colonists supplied them with firearms for their ongoing war with the Iroquois.
 Thus, the French found themselves escalating native wars and supporting the Algonquian against the Iroquois, who received weapons from their Dutch trading partners.
 These seventeenth-century conflicts centered on the lucrative trade in beaver pelts, earning them the name of the Beaver Wars.
 In these wars, fighting between rival native peoples spread throughout the Great Lakes region.

-One native convert to Catholicism, a Mohawk woman named Katherine Tekakwitha, so impressed the priests with her piety that a Jesuit named Claude Chauchetière attempted to make her a saint in the Church.
+One Native convert to Catholicism, a Mohawk woman named Kateri Tekakwitha, so impressed the priests with her piety that a Jesuit named Claude Chauchetière attempted to make her a saint in the Church.
 However, the effort to canonize Tekakwitha faltered when leaders of the Church balked at elevating a “savage” to such a high status; she was eventually canonized in 2012.
-French colonizers pressured the native inhabitants of New France to convert, but they virtually never saw native peoples as their equals.
+French colonizers pressured the native inhabitants of New France to convert, but they virtually never saw Native peoples as their equals.

-The Jesuit Relations (Figure 3.7) provide incredible detail about Indian life.
-For example, the 1636 edition, written by the Catholic priest Jean de Brébeuf, addresses the devastating effects of disease on native peoples and the efforts made to combat it.
+The Jesuit Relations (Figure 3.7) provide incredible detail about Native life.
+For example, the 1636 edition, written by the Catholic priest Jean de Brébeuf, addresses the devastating effects of disease on Native peoples and the efforts made to combat it.

 Let us return to the feasts.
 The Aoutaerohi is a remedy which is only for one particular kind of disease, which they call also Aoutaerohi, from the name of a little Demon as large as the fist, which they say is in the body of the sick man, especially in the part which pains him.
 They find out that they are sick of this disease, by means of a dream, or by the intervention of some Sorcerer. . . .